-Based on work registrant data received from DCF's FLORIDA system, DEO tracks and logs work registrants monthly from the beginning of the fiscal year.
+Based on work registrant data received from DCF's FLORIDA system, DCF's process for tracking work registrant data includes creating a base table at the beginning of the federal fiscal year, then adding individuals to that base table every month and marking those individuals as "NEW" only if they are not already in the base table.
 Each month, "NEW" registrants are only counted if they were not identified in any previous month during the FFY.

 Work registrants are defined as SNAP eligible participants receiving food assistance in the report month and identified with work registrant and deferred work registration codes in the FLORIDA eligibility system.
 Participants must be between the ages of 16 and 59, and not a current TCA recipient in the report month.
-At the beginning of each FFY (October 1st), DCF determines the number of work registrants receiving food assistance benefits as of September 30th.

-b) Describe measures taken to prevent duplicate counting.
+At the beginning of each FFY (October 1st), DCF determines the number of work registrants receiving food assistance herefits as of September 30th b) Describe measures taken to prevent duplicate counting.